SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 One of the most famous residents of the Castro District is Harvey Milk.
 This political activist turned politician started his time in this district in his camera shop at 575 Castro Street.

-The building is now a Human Rights Campaign shop.
-However, you can read more about his time here on the informational write up on the door.
+Here you can read more about his time here on the informational write up on the door and windows.

 Make sure you also look up for a small mural of Milk as well as down to see a plaque in the sidewalk in his honor.

-After you visit the camera shop, walk down to 18th Street and head west a half a block to the GLBT Museum.
+After you visit the camera shop, walk down to 18th Street and head west a half a block to the GLBT Historical Society Museum.

 This small museum dedicates its space to the history of important people in this community.
 You will also learn more about specific events in San Francisco that shaped this community.